 Magh: During Magh Shudh, the Chintamani Ganpati Temple is bustling with arrangements made for the Dwaryatra festival.
 Devotees celelbrate the celebrationsin Magh Shudh until Ashtami, or the eighth day (January – February)

-Rama-Madhav Punyotsav: During the month of Karthik, a fair is organised as part of the Rama-Madhav Punnyotsav.
+Rama-Madhav Punyotsav: During the month of Karthik, the temple organises a fiar as part of the Rama-Madhav Punnyotsav.
 This commemorates the death anniversary of the temple patrons Madhavrao and his wife Ramabai

 How to reach Chintamani Ganpati Temple?